joescars/gsheet-notify/README.md

    - Verify no firewall is blocking port 5588

 2. **API key errors:**
-   - Verify your API key is correctly stored in `api_key.txt`
+   - Verify your API key is correctly stored in `api_key.txt` or set as an environment variable
    - Check that the Google Sheets API is enabled for your project
    - Ensure the API key has access to the Google Sheets API

 3. **Application crashes:**
-   - Check the logs: `sudo journalctl -u gsheet-monitor.service`
+   - Check the logs in the `logs/` directory or using: `sudo journalctl -u gsheet-monitor.service`
    - Ensure all required Python packages are installed

 ## License